mattj23/InteractiveReadLine/README.md

 * **History**: *a way to provide lines that were entered previously so that the user can select from them, similar to how many terminals provide a history of entered commands.*

-All of these above configurations are done by providing `Action<..>` and `Func<..>` style delegates to a configuration object, rather than use a zoo of custom interfaces.
+These features are configured by supplying `Action<...>` and `Func<...>` delegates to a configuration object, rather than by implementing a large set of custom interfaces.

 Below is a more complex example, the full code for which can be seen at [Demos/ComplexConfig.cs](https://github.com/mattj23/InteractiveReadLine/tree/main/InteractiveReadLine.Demo/Demos/ComplexConfig.cs)